10DLC - Brand verification requirements 10DLC - Brand verification requirements

 From October 2023, customers will be able to submit vetting appeals for:

-Submitting an vetting appeal is currently only possible via the API endpoint, we are working to add the feature to the Dashboard in 2024.
+Submitting an vetting appeal is currently only possible via the API endpoint, we are working to add the feature to the Dashboard by the end of 2025 or in early 2026.

-Please check our 10DLC API description for details on how to make submit the appeal. - Coming soon
+Please check our 10DLC API description for details on how to submit the appeal.

 Importing vetting records